 Definition and Specifics of Scalping in CFD Trading

-Scalping is a trading strategy that involves making multiple small trades in a short period, typically within minutes or even seconds.
-This approach aims to capitalise on small price movements, taking advantage of the bid-ask spread and other market inefficiencies.
+Scalping is a trading strategy that involves making multiple small trades in a short period — typically within minutes or even seconds.
+The approach aims to capitalise on minor price movements by exploiting the bid-ask spread and other market inefficiencies.

-Scalping is characterised by quick trades, smaller gains, and a high frequency of trades.
-To be successful, scalpers need to trade instruments with higher liquidity, such as major currency pairs, indices, or commodities.
+Scalping is characterised by quick trades, small gains and a high trading frequency.
+To be successful, scalpers need to trade instruments with higher liquidity, such as major currency pairs, indices or commodities.

 Some of the most popular trading instruments for scalping in the UK include: